JcBernack/meteor-reactive-aggregate/README.md

 - `collection` is the Mongo.Collection instance to query.
 - `pipeline` is the aggregation pipeline to execute.
 - `options` provides further options:
+  - `observeCollections` array of collections for observe, by default set `collection`.
   - `observeSelector` can be given to improve efficiency.
 This selector is used for observing the collection.
   (e.g. `{ authorId: { $exists: 1 } }`)
   - `observeOptions` can be given to limit fields, further improving efficiency.
 Ideally used to limit fields on your query.